JonathanHalpern/cinema-ticket-booker/README.md

 ## Points for improvement

 - Use an Apollo server to expose a GraphQL API for the MovieDB.
-This would allow more efficient queries.
+This would allow more efficient queries

-- Send a second query to the API to get the release_date object, which contains the movie certification.
+- Send a second query to the API to get the release_date object, which contains the movie's certification.
-  Use this to restrict 'child' ticket sales on movies with a rating 15+.
+  Use this to restrict child ticket sales on movies with a rating 15+

-- Add a search bar to the top so that the user can filter which movies are shown.
+- Add a search bar to the top so that the user can filter which movies are shown

 - Use React Suspense to show a loading component while the API fetches data

 - Add Snapshot tests to components

+- Handle non-happy path with the API e.g. call quota exceeded